 The Screenleap API offers you and other developers an easy way to add screen sharing to your online products and services.
-The documentation will show you how to use the API and the various options for customizing the screen shares to meet the specific needs of your application.
+The documentation will show you how to use the API and the various options for customizing the share sessions to meet the specific needs of your application.

-We offer you three options for sharing your screen:
+We offer you two options for sharing your screen:

 All API requests must include a valid